Dengue fever

 - extreme fatigue.

 Dengue fever usually affects older children and adults.
-Symptoms usually develop within 4 to 7 days of being bitten by the infective mosquito.
-Dengue cannot be spread directly from person to person.
+Symptoms develop within 3 to 14 days of being bitten by the infecting mosquito.

-There is no specific treatment for dengue fever.
-In general, most people recover fully from dengue fever, but this can occasionally take months.
-Recovery can be complicated by depression and fatigue.Dengue haemorrhagic fever
+In general, most people recover fully from dengue fever within a few weeks, but it can occasionally take several months.
+Recovery can be complicated by depression and fatigue.

-Dengue haemorrhagic fever is a rare, severe, sometimes fatal, form of dengue fever, which is most often seen in children under 15 years.
-Initially it presents in the same way as classical dengue fever, but after a few days there is rapid deterioration and collapse.In dengue haemorrhagic fever, large bruises often appear on the skin and there can be bleeding from the nose, gums or bowel.
-Urgent treatment is needed.
+Dengue haemorrhagic fever is a rare, severe – sometimes fatal – form of dengue fever, which is most often seen in children under 15 years.
+Initially it presents in the same way as classical dengue fever, but after a few days there is rapid deterioration and collapse.

 Prevention

-There is no vaccine to prevent dengue fever.In areas where dengue-carrying mosquitos are endemic, prevention includes protection against being bitten as well as reduction of potential mosquito breeding sites.
+In areas where dengue-carrying mosquitoes are endemic, prevention includes protecting yourself against being bitten as well as getting rid of potential mosquito breeding sites.

 To protect against mosquito bites:

-- Use insect repellents containing either DEET or picaridin (DEET should not be left on the skin overnight, and if the DEET concentration exceeds 20 per cent it should not be used on infants).
+- Use insect repellents containing either DEET or picaridin.
+(DEET should not be left on the skin overnight, and if the DEET concentration exceeds 20 per cent it should not be used on infants.)

 - Use insect screens and mosquito nets.